StatCan/terraform-kubernetes-fluentd/README.md

 ## Introduction

-This module deploys and configures Elastic Cloud on Kubernetes into a Kubernetes Cluster.
+This module deploys and configures Fluentd on Kubernetes into a Kubernetes Cluster.

 ## Security Controls